-mode makes Single measurement individual measurements in response to a trigger - manually via the keypad or TRG over the communications.
-After the measurement, the output can be specified to be switched off, left on, left on with dc only, or left with dc only at a phase of the waveform.
-By settina measurement window appropriately, this mode allows the output to be controlled so that it is only on for the duration of a single measurement.
+Sinale mode makes individual measurement measurements in response to a trigger - manually via the keypad or TRG over the communications.
+After the measurement, the output can be specified to be switched off, left on, or left on with dc only.
+By setting the measurement window appropriately, this mode allows the output to be controlled so that it is only on for the duration of a single measurement.
 Note that the output will always be on for a longer duration than the window period because of settling and ranging time prior to starting the acquisition.
-The duration is typically 25% longer than the requested window.
+The duration is typically 25% longer than the requested window for FRA and LCR measurement; RMS and POWER have an additional 1 second delay for dc settling.